 Tips for Managing Acute PainFebruary 27, 2019

-When it comes to pain management in Glendale, there are different types that patients suffer from.
+When it comes to pain management, there are different types that patients suffer from.
 While you might hear a lot about chronic discomfort, there is another type that needs adequate attention: acute pain.

-Catching and treating acute neck pain in Glendale early, for example, can help prevent it from escalating into the chronic variety.
+Catching and treating acute neck pain early, for example, can help prevent it from escalating into the chronic variety.
 So, what exactly is the difference between the two?

 Acute pain lasts less than three to six months and not all types will evolve into chronic discomfort.
 It typically disappears once the underlying cause has been treated or healed.
 This can include damage or disease in the tissues, such as the type that occurs from dental work, surgery, burns, broken bones, childbirth, or cuts.